RecordEvolution/IMCtermite/README.md

 to dump and store data and the software packages
 [imc Studio](https://www.imc-tm.de/produkte/messtechnik-software/imc-studio/ueberblick/)
 & [imc FAMOS](https://www.imc-tm.de/produkte/messtechnik-software/imc-famos/)
 for measurement data control and analysis.
-Thanks to the integrated Python module the extracted measurement data can be stored in any open-source file format accessible by Python like i.a. _csv_, _json_ or _parquet_.
+Thanks to the integrated Python module, the extracted measurement data can be stored in any open-source file format accessible by Python like i.a. _csv_, _json_ or _parquet_.

+On the [Record Evolution Platform](https://www.record-evolution.de/en/home-en/), the library can be used both as a command line tool for interactive usage and as a Python module to integrate the _.raw_  format into any ETL workflow.

 ## Overview